 GeoSplats

 GeoSplats make it possible to build photorealistic 3D maps.
-Based on Gaussian splatting, this technology uses a collection of tiny ellipsoids (“splats”) to create detailed 3D models of anything, from a small object to an entire city.
+Based on Gaussian splatting, the technology uses a collection of tiny ellipsoids (βsplatsβ) to create detailed 3D models of anything, from a small object to an entire city.

-Splats support properties like size, color, and transparency, which makes them perfect for capturing complex scenes including details like vegetation, thin wires, or transparent surfaces.
+Splats support size, color, transparency, and other properties.
+This makes them perfect for capturing complex scenes including details like vegetation, thin wires, or transparent surfaces.

-Example of a GeoSplats model on a map.
-To explore the scene, see the live interactive demo.
+Example of a GeoSplats model on a map

 How it works